Celebrates individuals and organisations that have made an outstanding impact on the British pig sector during the course of their work.

 The David Black Award has been honouring exceptional contributions to the pig industry for over 60 years.
 Inspired by the East Anglian pig farmer of the same name, this prestigious accolade is awarded to an individual or organisation that has made an outstanding impact on the British Pig Sector through their work.

 The award has previously celebrated those from across the industry, including producers, processors, academics and the allied industry.
-AHDB is proudly sponsoring the award again in 2020, and nominations are now open – do you work with someone who has made an exceptional contribution to the pig industry?
+AHDB is proudly sponsoring the award again in 2020.

 Angela Christison, AHDB Pork Strategy director and chair of the independent judging panel, commented: “The David Black Award has huge historic importance and is as relevant today as over 60 years ago.
 Excellent nutrition has never been so vital for the health and wellbeing of the nation, and so many are working hard to keep producing, processing and promoting English pig meat.

 Celebrating the extraordinary impact of individuals or groups of people that represent the best of our industry is essential at any time, but never more so than in the current climate.

 David Black Award winner praises antibiotic success as a team effort